Ashwanth12/Auto_Ml/README.md

 ### _Steps to Execute:_

-1 Visit the web application at the following link: Auto ML Web Application.
+1 Visit the web application at the following link:  https://automl-77tgcts4pkqowntarw5tbg.streamlit.app/

 2 Choose the dataset file in either .xlsx or .csv format.

 3 Upload the dataset and configure parameters as per your requirements.

 4 The system will process the data in the background using Machine Learning algorithms.

 5 Follow on-screen instructions to navigate through the various steps of the Auto ML process.

 ### Clone the Project: